qbead/qbeadWebsite/content/book/compass.md

 ## Compass with automatic calibration

-This leads us to the last step before having a functional compass.
-Instead of recording all of this data and preprocessing it in order to find the corrections we need to put to our measurements, we can instruct the SpinWheel to continuously correct itself.
+Now instead of recording all of this data and preprocessing it in order to find the corrections we need to put to our measurements, we can instruct the SpinWheel to continuously correct itself.
-Initially, such an automatic correction will be significantly off, but after a few seconds of playing with the device, it would have measured enough data in order to correct itself.
+Initially, such an automatic correction will be significantly off, but after a few seconds of playing with the device, it will have measured enough data in order to correct itself.

-The main insight here, is that we can store the maximal and minimal measurement value for each axis of the magnetometer.
+The code below works by first storing the biggest and smallest measurements for each axis of the magnetic sensor.
 Then we use these maxima and minima, to find the offset of the sphere along each axis, and correct for it.